enthought/mayavi/docs/source/mayavi/example_exploring_a_vector_field.rst

 We want to take the gradient of the scalar field, to create a vector field.
-To do this we are going to use the `CellDerivatives` filter, that takes derivatives of the data located in the cells (that is, between the points, see :ref:`creating-data-for-mayavi`).
+To do this we are going to use the `CellDerivatives` filter, that takes derivatives of the data located in the cells (that is, between the points, see :ref:`data-structures-used-by-mayavi`).
 For this, we first need to interpolate the data from the points where it is located to the cells, using a `PointToCellData` filter.
 We can then apply our `CellDerivatives` filter, and then a `CellToPointData` filter to get point data back.

 To visualize the vector field, we can use a `VectorCutPlane` module.
 The resulting vectors are too large, and we can go to the `Glyph` tab,